Have questions? We're here.

 Day 12-16: South Georgia

-For Shackleton fans, the optional hike from Fortuna Bay to Stromness is a highlight.
-This route follows the final stage of Shackleton, Worsley, and Crean’s traverse of South Georgia, from King Haakon Bay on the east coast to Stromness in the west, where they finally found safety after 24 harrowing months at sea.
-The trail rises to a spectacular alpine plateau before descending steeply towards the abandoned Stromness whaling station.
-Conditions permitting, we aim to repeat this final section of their traverse.
+For some intrepid Shackleton fans, the optional hike from Fortuna Bay to Stromness will be a highlight.
+This route follows the final stage of Shackleton, Worsely and Crean’s improbable traverse of South Georgia, from their landing place in King Haakon Bay on the east coast to Stromness in the west, where they finally found safety after 24 harrowing months at sea.

 Day 17-19: At Sea

-As you sail from South Georgia, you'll be enthralled by the ceaseless flight of the many seabirds that follow the vessel, skillfully using the air currents created by the ship to gain momentum.
+As you sail from South Georgia, be enthralled by the ceaseless flight of the many seabirds that follow the vessel, skillfully using the air currents created by the ship to gain momentum.

 If time and weather conditions permit, you could pass close to Shag Rocks, a fascinating group of jagged rocky islets protruding from the sea, in the proximity of South Georgia.